 We are no longer accepting applications for Fall 2019, but if you’re interested in a Spring 2020 internship, please feel free to get a jump on the announcement and apply with your resume and the Field & Fork Application, and send it to firstname.lastname@example.org.

 The following internships have been filled for the Fall 2019 Semester.

 - Compost: Hone and manage an efficient composting process on-site to feed farm soils.

-- Harvesting: overseeing the harvest and processing of food to deliver to our Alan and Cathy Hitchcock Pantry.
+- Harvest: Oversee harvest, post-harvest processing, and delivery to Alan and Cathy Hitchcock Pantry.

 - Gleaning: Work with local farmers and food banks to pilot-test a cutting-edge food waste reduction program.

 - Propagation: Held establish and manage a greenhouse to grow seedlings for the farm.